|Chris Sheets of Red Fox Baking during brick oven construction at Grove East Provisions|

 Ever since the recent announcement by Sheets that Red Fox would close at the end of June, customers have inquired about the future of their favorite bread and sandwiches, in addition to expressing best wishes for Sheets as he moves on to his next challenge.

 Barry Kinder wants his customers to know that their bread fix is not going away.
-(The popular chocolate salted rye cookies will also continue.)
-Sheets is leaving but the brick oven remains, and Kinder has been learning the art from Sheets to ensure both continuity and quality.
+In the absence of Sheets the brick oven still remains, and Kinder has been learning the art from Sheets to ensure both continuity and quality.
 In the two years since opening Provisions, Kinder, a European-trained chef, has made it his business to serve his fellow Saint Louisans with the high-quality, delicious comfort food they crave.
 In that time he has also gotten well acquainted with the brick oven he and Sheets built - and turned out many products from it, including the wood-fired pizzas that draw crowds every Friday and Saturday, and a range of other baked goods.

 "The amazing bread of Red Fox Baking has been integral to this restaurant and its offerings from the start," said Kinder.
 "It's been an honor, a pleasure and a great learning experience working with Red Fox, especially Chris Sheets, who is a true artist of the grain and a real professional.
 I'm grateful to him and I'm going to miss him.
 He set a high bar for quality and Provisions will uphold that."